ashishume/axpo-chat-app/README.md

 # Axpo Chat app

-Welcome to axpo chat app, which uses realtime chat between users with authentication flow.
+Welcome to Axpo Chat app, which enables real-time chat between users with an authentication flow.

-## --Project is in progress--
+## Project Features
+- Authentication
+- Chat between 2 users
+- Notifications when a message is received

+## How to Start
+1. Navigate to the root folder (outside of backend and frontend).
+2. Run the following command to start both frontend and backend servers concurrently: `npm start`

-# Tech stack
+# Tech Stack
-- Backend: Nodejs + express as backend
+- Backend: Node.js + Express
-- Database: PostgresSQL
+- Database: PostgreSQL
-- Frontend: React + Typescript
+- Frontend: React + TypeScript